This post was last updated on April 22nd, 2019 at 09:27 am

 For those struggling to pay rent, a serious illness or disability can quickly cause a downward spiral into homelessness.
 When Elizabeth contracted Bacterial Meningitis, her entire world fell apart.
 Father Joe’s Villages helped her put the pieces back together.

-The Village Family Health Center Makes Health a Priority
+The Village Health Center Makes Health a Priority

 After she was discharged from the hospital, Elizabeth was still unable to work.

 “I had reached the lifetime maximum on my health insurance.
-I had over $100,000 in medical bills.”
+I had over one million dollars in medical bills.”

 She was put into the care of an estranged family member who had been watching her sons.
 He was incredibly abusive to her and ended up stealing any money she had left in her savings.
 He also stole the spousal and child support she was receiving from her ex-husband.
 Once she was finally able to revoke his power of attorney, he ended up kicking Elizabeth out to live on the streets.
 She was still recovering from her Bacterial Meningitis, dealing with the resulting heart-issues and learning to walk again when she checked in at Father Joe’s Villages.